eliftilki/space-invaders-game/README.md

 The Space Invaders Game offers the following features:
 - move: user can move spaceship with "a" and "d".
 - shoot: user can shoot aliens with space button.
-- alien move: aliens moves when user shoots.
+- alien move: aliens move when user shoots.